dhustkoder/PongOn/README.md

-small connection test pong game with C++14 using SFML libraries
+small remote pong game with C++14 using SFML libraries